dopamine/xiple.blog/_posts/archive/2015-12-18-north-berwick.md

 category: Archive
 ---

-A beautiful thing about winters in Scotland is this stunning, otherwordly quality of the light that we often get during the shorter daylight hours.
+A beautiful thing about winters in Scotland is this stunning, otherworldly quality of the light that we often get during the shorter daylight hours.

 ![Bass Rock at sunset]({{ site.imgsrc }}/posts/archive/2015-12-18-nberwick/north-berwick-bass-rock.JPG)